Nissan: Automotive products

 Nissan has produced an extensive range of mainstream cars and trucks, initially for domestic consumption but exported around the world since the 1950s.
 It also produced several memorable sports cars, including the Datsun Fairlady 1500, 1600 and 2000 Roadsters, the Z-car, an affordable sports car originally introduced in 1969; and the GT-R, a powerful all-wheel-drive sports coupe.
 In 1985, Nissan created a tuning division, Nismo, for competition and performance development of such cars.
 One of Nismo's latest models is the 370Z Nismo.

 Nissan also sells a range of kei cars, mainly as a joint venture with other Japanese manufacturers like Suzuki or Mitsubishi.
 Until 2013, Nissan rebadged kei cars built by other manufacturers.
 Beginning in 2013, Nissan and Mitsubishi shared the development of the Nissan DAYZ / Mitsubishi eK Wagon series.
 Nissan also has shared model development of Japanese domestic cars with other manufacturers, particularly Mazda, Subaru, Suzuki and Isuzu.
 In China, Nissan produces cars in association with the Dongfeng Motor Group including the 2006 Nissan Livina Geniss, the first in a range of a new worldwide family of medium-sized cars.
 In 2010, Nissan created another tuning division, IPL, this time for their premium/luxury brand Infiniti.

 In 2011, after Nissan released the Nissan NV-Series in the United States, Canada, and Mexico, Nissan created a commercial sub-brand called Nissan Commercial Vehicles which focuses on commercial vans, pickup trucks, and fleet vehicles for the US, Canadian, and Mexican Markets.
-In 2013, Nissan launched the Qashqai SUV in South Africa, along with their new motorsport Qashqai Car Games.
+In 2013, Nissan launched the Qashqai SUV in South Africa, along with its new motorsport Qashqai Car Games.
 It is the same year when the Datsun brand was relaunched by Nissan after a 27-year hiatus.

-Nissan launched their Nissan Intelligent Mobility vision in 2016 by revealing the IDS Concept at the 2016 Geneva Motor Show.
+Nissan launched its Nissan Intelligent Mobility vision in 2016 by revealing the IDS Concept at the 2016 Geneva Motor Show.
 Most Nissan vehicles like the Dayz, Rogue and Leaf are equipped with Nissan Intelligent Mobility technology.
 In 2018, Nissan launched the sixth-generation Altima at the 2018 New York Auto Show.